All dogs and cats aged three months or older in Monash must be registered and microchipped.

-Pet breeds listed under Dangerous and menacing dogs are not eligible for the concession or reduced rate and so the maximum fee applies.
+Dogs declared dangerous or menacing are not eligible for the concession or reduced rate and so the maximum fee applies.

 Cats and dogs must be registered and microchipped by 3 months of age.

-Microchipping is mandatory and satisfactory proof - a certification signed and dated by a registered vet or by a licensed agent certificated to undertake micro-chipping - is required.
+Microchipping is mandatory and satisfactory proof,a certificate signed and dated by a registered vet or by a licensed agent certified to undertake microchipping,is required.

 The National Pet Register is Australia's largest not-for-profit pet identification service, run by The Lost Dogs' Home.

-The National Pet Register reunites over 23,000 lost pets with their owners every year.
-Make sure your pet is micro-chipped by a National Pet Register Agent.
+The National Pet Register reunites more than 23,000 lost pets with their owners every year.
+Make sure your pet is micro-chipped by a National Pet Register agent.

 Replacement tags for your pet

 Your animal identification tag is a lifetime tag.
-You will not be issued a new tag every time you register.
+You will not be issued a new tag every time your animal’s registration is renewed.

-If you need a replacement tag call 9518 3555.
+It is mandatory for an animal to be wearing an identification tag.
+If you need a replacement tag phone 9518 3555.
 You can also visit us at the Civic Centre in Glen Waverley or the Service Centre in Oakleigh.

 Refund of current animal registration fees